rjindael/ca-dmv-bot/README.md

 ## License

 ca-dmv-bot is licensed under the MIT license.
-A copy of it [has been included](https://github.com/rjindael/ca-dmv-bot/blob/trunk/LICENSE) with ca-dmv.
+A copy of it [has been included](https://github.com/rjindael/ca-dmv-bot/blob/trunk/LICENSE) with ca-dmv-bot.

 ca-dmv-bot uses the [Cascadia Code](https://github.com/microsoft/cascadia-code) font, a project licensed under the SIL Open Font License (OFL).